syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Gridlines.md

 # Diagram Grid

-Diagram Grid is drawn with evenly spaced points that provides a visual guidance to the user.
+The Diagram grid is drawn with evenly spaced points that provides a visual guidance to the user.

 #### Behavior